Alexandrov geometry: foundations: Properties of geodesics and angles

 \parbf{Remark.} \begin{itemize} \item The above lemma is essentially due to Alexandrov.
-The right hand side in \ref{eq:1st-var+***} is called \emph{strong angle} of hinge $\hinge p q x$.
-Note that in general metric space angle and strong angle of the same hinge might differ.
+The right-hand side in \ref{eq:1st-var+***} is called the \emph{strong angle} of the hinge $\hinge p q x$.
+Note that in a general metric space the angle and the strong angle of the same hinge might differ.